nf-core/scdownstream/docs/usage.md

 This can be useful if you have assigned cell type annotations to the integrated object and want to perform further analysis based on these annotations.

 If you want to run tasks after the integration step without performing integration, you can provide a previous result of the pipeline as the `base_adata` parameter.
 You do not need to provide a samplesheet via the `input` parameter in this case.
 In order to let the pipeline know which integration embeddings should be used, you need to provide the `base_embeddings` parameter.
+If you stored the labels (e.g. cell type annotations) in a column other than `label`, you can provide the column name via the `base_label_col` parameter.

 The pipeline will then re-execute the tasks after the integration step without performing integration again.
+Most interestingly, the pipeline will generate cell type specific UMAPs, clusterings, and PAGA graphs, if the `clustering_per_label` parameter is set to `true`.

 ### GPU acceleration